 Hydro power is produced by the 1929 Gilkes 27hp turbine which is belt-coupled to a 20kW alternator.
 The current gearing runs the turbine at about 180rpm, well below the optimum 400rpm, which limits the maximum power to about 12kW.
-Hydro systems need to run at constant power for a given rotational speed (necessary to produce 50Hz AC) and water flow.
+Hydro systems produce a constant amount of power for a given rotational speed (necessary to produce 50Hz AC) and water flow.
 The setting of the vanes surrounding the runner determine the water flow.
 To ensure that the alternator has a constant load a GP Electronics Electronic Load Controller passes any unwanted power into a ballast load.
 At Burton Mill the ballast load is an electric boiler in the central heating system with a reserve ballast load for emergencies.

 Power data from the FITs meter: